 This photoblog publishes the snaps or pictures that I make whilst I’m on my daily walks with our standard poodles–Ari and Agtet.
 Suzanne does the morning walk (5am) and I do the afternoon one.

 There is a routine to these afternoon walks in terms of the same routes.
-Whilst on them I started to photograph things that other people may not look at; things that I would not normally see if I was walking on my own.
+Whilst on them I started to photograph the humble things that other people may not look at; things that I would not normally see if I was walking on my own.
 The idea is to publish some of the snaps that I’ve taken whilst walking with the dogs each afternoon; or on a photowalk when I’m out of town.

 The general idea is that the photo blog becomes a digital visual diary or journal that shows what I am seeing and visually exploring whilst walking with the poodles.
 This process is an attempt to understand my work by observing and representing the very humble everyday surroundings of my everyday life.
 Though the aesthetic is that of a snapshot it does not pretend to be photojournalism, that is a document that says this is the way things are.